Contribute at Environmental Management and Eco Education in Cape Town

-At Greenpop they are constantly engaging with communities and their sites for planting in their Urban Greening Program (UGP).
-The UGP consists of relationship management, educational content development and urban greening project management within and outside of the office.
+At Greenpop, they are constantly engaging with communities and their sites for planting in their programmes.
+This involves relationship management, educational content development and project management within and outside of the office.
 And it also requires a refined and concise monitoring system that allows for deeply engaging and activating students, staff and groundsman for environmental stewardship.
 The Planting & Sustainability Department is therefore always supported by several nursery & office interns who perform focused tasks that integrate into the success of their Urban Greening and Fynbos for the Future Programmes.